alaahz/pdsnd_github/README.md

 ### Files used
 Bikeshare_2.py

+## Softwares needed:
+- Python 3, NumPy, and pandas installed using Anaconda.
+- A text editor, like [Sublime](https://www.sublimetext.com/) or [Atom](https://atom.io/).
+- A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.